ngomalalibo/starwars/README.md

 The Star Wars API has been hosted on Heroku.

-Its documentation can be accesses at https://mystarwarsapi.herokuapp.com/api-docs.html To get started with the API do the following:
+Its documentation can be accesses at https://mystarwarsapi.herokuapp.com/api-docs.html

 At the beginning of every class in the code base I have provided a /**commented*/ guide on its primary responsibility.
 This should help you understand the code base and my implementation.